 #1 Tell your toddler there will be a baby.

 Do not hide your pregnancy.
 Share your excitement and allow your toddler to explore her emotions.
 There is no right or wrong emotion, so be prepared for a rollercoaster of them!
 Never underestimate the intelligence of a toddler; they are quite brilliant.
 Your oldest will need time to digest it all – and daily confirmation of what is coming – in a positive way!
 Skip talking about anything that could make your toddler feel replaced by the baby, but instead; choose wording that helps make her feel special.
-You are bound to slip out words that are not right; apologize and love on your toddler.

 #2 Get your toddler a baby doll (and baby doll carrier).

 #4 Watch birth videos with your toddler.
-Babies are not picked up at the hospital.
+(Babies are not 'picked up' at the hospital.)